-I am broadly interested in polar ocean dynamics, particularly convection, and its role in global climactic changes like weakening overturning circulation and sea ice loss.
+I am broadly interested in polar ocean dynamics, particularly convection, and its role in global climactic changes like a weakening of the overturning circulation and sea ice loss.

 If you’re interested, you can check out my PhD proposal here.